Free Settler or Felon

 The convicts had been tried in counties in England Scotland and Wales - London, Herts, Middlesex, Kent, York, Stafford, Lancaster, Oxford, Sussex, Norfolk, Nottingham, Northampton, Gloucester, Cambridge, Bristol, Bedford, Berks, Warwick, Derby, Cumberland, Chester, Suffolk, Hereford, Lincoln, Devon, Leicester, Surrey, Essex, Somerset, Salop, Worcester, Durham, Castle Rushen, Aberdeen, Perth, Glasgow, Edinburgh, Inverary and Glamorgan; Grenada and Montego Bay.[5]

-Some of the convicts of the Mary Ann had been tried and convicted at the Old Bailey and imprisoned at Newgate before being sent to the hulks.
+Some of the convicts had been tried and convicted at the Old Bailey and imprisoned at Newgate before being sent to the hulks.
 Select here to find out what it may have been like to be imprisoned in Newgate in 1835.

 Military Guard